Aiven-Labs/the-5-types-of-database/slides.typ

   - are 1:1 or 1:many
   - *may* be single or bidirectional (I have opinions)
   - *may* have properties (I have opinions)
 ]

-#slide[
-  == Graph database schemas

-  - Objects have a type which says what relationships and attributes they can have
-  - Relationships have a type (name?) which says what object types they can relate, and what attributes they can have ]

 // Gothic and my own experience, but briefly